go-restruct/restruct/README.md

 # restruct [![Build Status](https://travis-ci.org/johnwchadwick/restruct.svg)](https://travis-ci.org/johnwchadwick/restruct) [![codecov.io](http://codecov.io/github/johnwchadwick/restruct/coverage.svg?branch=master)](http://codecov.io/github/johnwchadwick/restruct?branch=master)
-`restruct` is a work-in-progress library for reading and writing binary data in Go.
+`restruct` is a library for reading and writing binary data in Go.
 Similar to lunixbochs `struc` and `encoding/binary`, this library reads data based on the layout of structures and, like `struc`, based on what is contained in struct tags.

+`restruct` aims to provide a clean, flexible, robust implementation of struct packing.
+In the future, through fast-path optimizations and code generation, it also aims to be quick, but it is currently very slow.

 **Heads up!** This code relies on Go 1.5, because it relies on a new function added to the reflect package (`reflect.ArrayOf`.)

 ## Status

-  * All of the code needs more testing.
-  * A preliminary implementation of packing and unpacking was created.
-Most of it is covered by testing, but we need a lot more assertions made.
-  * Struct tags specifying type overrides, sizeof fields, byte order and skip values are implemented and functional for both encoding and decoding.
-  * Performance is bad.
-This could be remedied with caching, careful profiling, and hopefully at some point, code generation for packing/unpacking.
-Still, if parsing binary data is not your bottleneck, this package should do just fine.

-## Priorities
+  * As of writing, coverage is 100%.
+This means every line can work in some cases, but many more tests and assertions are needed to cover edge cases.
+  * Unpacking and packing are fully functional.

-  * __Features first__: Performance is a secondary concern.
-First, the program needs to work well.
+  * Performance is poor, because the library is unoptimized.
-  * __Test early, test often__: This project aims for 100% coverage.
-  * __Flexibility__: Like struc, it is important that we support variable-length strings and slices.
-It is also important that we can use embedded structs and slices of structs.
+  * The library needs more documentation.

 ## Example